keitaoouchi/OcticonsKit/README.md

 ## License

 [octicons.ttf](https://octicons.github.com/) file is licensed under [MIT license](https://github.com/primer/octicons/blob/master/LICENSE).
+When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).

 OcticonsKit is available under the MIT license.
 See the LICENSE file for more info.